iu-ai-research/Synthetic_LAIB_Data/README.md

 This repository hosts the code, data, and analysis used for generating synthetic data for Laser-Accelerated Ion Beams (LAIB) using large language models (LLMs).
 The project aims to explore the potential of LLMs in addressing data scarcity issues in LAIB research by creating high-quality synthetic datasets.

 ## Original Dataset Overview - Laser-Accelerated Ion Beam Data
-This LAIB dataset,found here `1_sample_preparation/source/d_full_clean.csv`, used in this study is a compilation of the results from multiple studies.
+This LAIB dataset (`1_sample_preparation/source/d_full_clean.csv`), used in this study is a compilation of the results from multiple studies.
 Overall the data from these various sources is not homogeneous in terms of the quality.
 The research of Bach-Ptaszek, (2024) study performed the cleaning of these datasets and unified it into the one used here.
 The experimental data originates from the following sources:
 Brenner et al., 2011; Busold, 2014; Fang et al., 2016; Flacco et al., 2010; Flippo et al., 2008; Fuchs et al., 2006; Gao, n.d.; Grishin, 2010; Hornung et al., 2020; Noaman-ul-Haq et al., 2018; Pirozhkov et al., 2010; Robson et al., 2007; Steinke et al., 2020; Zeil et al., 2010; Zepf et al., 2001; Zulick et al., 2013